donnyjb06/meme-generator/README.md

 1. When the page is rendered, the app fetches an array of meme objects from an API.
 2. Each meme has an image, a name, and text input placeholders (top and bottom text).
 3. The user can type into the top and bottom text inputs, and the meme image will dynamically update with the new text as you type.
-4. Click on the **"Get a new meme image"** button to fetch a random meme from the array and display it.
+4. Click on the **"Get a new meme image"** button to fetch a random meme image from the array and display it.

 ### Example Meme Object